mjordan/islandora_workbench_integration/README.md

 1. `docker-compose exec -T drupal with-contenv bash -lc "drush cim -y --partial --source=modules/contrib/islandora_workbench_integration/config/optional"`
 1. `docker-compose exec -T drupal with-contenv bash -lc "drush cr"`

 Note that as of the 1.0.0 release, the "Terms in vocabulary" View is no longer used by Workbench.
-Unless you are using this View for some other purpose, you can disable/delete it from your Drupal.
+Unless you are using this View for some other purpose, as of version 1.0.0 you can disable/delete it from your Drupal.
 See [this isue](https://github.com/mjordan/islandora_workbench_integration/issues/20) for more information.

 ## Permissions